Hassen-Ahmed/Sass-Docker/README.md

 ## 🎯️ Sass and Docker

-- To check already configured app run:
+- Run this command from you terminal to generalte node_module dir:

   ```
   npm install
   ```

-- After installation done run this to all the magic:
+- After installation done run this to see the magic:

   ```
   npm start     or      npm run start
   ```

 - Or Run Docker container by this command: